(page updated 8/7/2025)

 Hole 13

-1. If your ball lands in the spillway to the right of the bridge, you may take free relief.
+1. If your ball lands in the spillway to the right of the bridge, you may take free relief by finding the nearest point of relief from the point of entry and then taking one club length from that point and dropping your ball between that club length.

 2. If your ball lands in the spillway to the left of the bridge, take a free drop in the marked drop area in front of the tee box.

-3. If your ball lands in the “No play zone” (green topped red stakes) to the right of the bridge and right of the spillway, you have two choices:
+3. If your ball lands in the penalty area to the right of the bridge and to the right of the spillway, you have two choices.

 a.
 Hit again from the place from which your previous shot was made and take a 1 stroke penalty.